 Van Binsbergen: The Asset and Portfolio Management Certificate Program provides an engaging, deep dive into the world of investing.

 Musto: This program presents and works through the most important tools and skills the discipline has developed.
 The exercises presented through these portfolio management online courses allow students to build and show their facility with these tools and skills.
-Synchronous sessions, available through the cohort format, allow them to deepen and broaden their mastery by interacting with faculty and peers around the world.
 This is how they can begin the journey toward the privilege of managing other people’s money.

 Learn More About Wharton Online’s Asset and Portfolio Management Certificate Program

 Are you ready to start your finance career?
 Our Asset and Portfolio Management Certificate Program was designed to help aspiring and current financial professionals learn about investment products, assess investment opportunities, and manage investment risk.
-This certificate program is offered in cohort and self-paced formats.
-For learners who enroll in a cohort, there will be a weekly live session for each course module, one of which is led by Wharton faculty.
+This certificate program is offered in a self-paced format that allows students to advance at their own pace, with on-demand access to lectures led by Wharton faculty.